Tarrant County Coronavirus Hotline

 May 18, 2020

 Tonight, the City Council revised the ordinance relating to the Declaration of Local Disaster for public health emergency due to the COVID-19 Pandemic to ensure consistency with Governor Abbott’s current and future Executive Orders and his Open Texas Plan.
-Watch the City Council meeting here.
+Watch the May 18 meeting online.

 Open Texas Phase 2